Crawl Space Water Extraction & Encapsulation in Seattle

 | Crawl Space Humidity | 45% to 55% | Above 70% (Mold Growth) |

 A dedicated crawl-space dehumidifier is then installed to maintain this ideal humidity range year-round.
-Done correctly, this encapsulation is an amazing 15-20+ year investment.
-It completely stops the endless cycle of moisture, structural mold, and indoor air quality problems.
+Done correctly, this encapsulation is a 15-20+ year investment for your home.
+It stops the cycle of moisture, structural mold, and indoor air quality problems while also sealing out rodent intrusion that wet crawl spaces attract.

 Using the right materials makes the difference between a temporary patch and a permanent fix.
 We refuse to compromise on quality because inferior products simply fail in our damp coastal climate.